techidaily/site-games-able/source/_posts/fixing-steam-purchase-anomalies-quickly.md

 * Some banks don't process payments during weekends, so they carry over to the next working day.
 So, make sure that's not the problem.
 * If you have recently moved to a new country, update your Store country before making a new purchase.
 You can change it on the checkout or cart page.
 * For the purchase to be successful, you must use a local bank account of the same country where you reside.
 * Your payment may get stuck if Steam's backend is experiencing a technical issue.
-Check the[Steam Status website](https://steamstat.us/) to ensure all systems are running.
+Check the [Steam Status website](https://steamstat.us/) to ensure all systems are running.
 * Occasionally, Steam payments can get stuck when made with a non-dollar payment account.
 If you've made the purchase using a non-dollar payment method, consider changing it.

  If none of the above fixes work and you fail to determine why you receive the pending purchase warning, you should contact Steam support to investigate the issue further.

- If you often have trouble finding exciting games, check out our[suggestions for finding the best games on Steam](https://www.makeuseof.com/best-steam-games-ways-to-find/) .
+ If you often have trouble finding exciting games, check out our [suggestions for finding the best games on Steam](https://www.makeuseof.com/best-steam-games-ways-to-find/) .

 ## Purchase Steam Games Without Issue